AdaCore/gnatstudio/docs/users_guide/extending.rst

 `<shell>` XML tag.

 But the opposite is also true.
-From a script, you can execute any action registered in GPS.
+From a script, you can execute any action registered in GNAT Studio.
 For example, you can split windows or highlight lines in the editor when no equivalent shell function exists.
 You can use this to execute external commands if the scripting language does not support this easily.
 Such calls are made through a call to :file:`execute_action`, as in the following example::